 Different types of tertiary provider

-There are 8 Universities in NZ and they provide degree and postgraduate education.
+There are eight Universities in New Zealand and they provide degree and postgraduate education.

 Universities work with communities, business, industry, iwi and the research community to share and apply knowledge, and promote learning.
 They host the country’s Centres of Research Excellence.
 They also provide sub-degree and community programmes.